Choosing a course

 Minimum 185 per component

-All of these tests are accepted for both admissions and visa purposes; you will not be required to provide additional evidence of your English language ability in your visa application.
+All of these tests are accepted for both admissions and visa purposes.
+You will not need to provide more evidence of your English language ability in your visa application.
 Whilst UKVI may accept lower minimum scores for visa purposes, the University still requires you to meet these minimum scores.

 Your test must have been taken no more than two years before the start date of your course.

-You do not need to submit an English language test result at the same time as your application if you have not yet taken a test or received your results; your application will still be considered by the academic department, provided that all other required documents have been submitted.
-Any offer of a place will be conditional on you submitting English language test results at the required level by a deadline set by the department in their offer letter.
+You do not need to submit an English language test result at the same time as your application if you have not yet taken a test or received your results.
+Your application will still be considered by the academic department, as long as all other required documents have been submitted.
+Any offer of a place will require you to submit English language test results at the required level by a deadline set by the department in their offer letter.

-The University will verify all IELTS and TOEFL results directly with the test provider.
+The University checks IELTS and TOEFL results directly with test providers.
 If you have uploaded a CPE or CAE, you will be asked to supply the original document if you are admitted to the course.

 Asking for a waiver of the requirement

 At the discretion of the academic department, the requirement to provide English language scores may be waived if you have completed, or are currently completing, a degree-level course that is:

 - at least nine months

-- undertaken at a recognised institution where the medium of instruction and assessment throughout the course is entirely in English.
+- undertaken at a recognised institution where teaching and assessment throughout the course is entirely in English

-To request a waiver, you need to write a letter or statement giving the reasons for your request and upload it to your application.
-If successful, you will not be required to supply English language test results as a condition of any offer made.
+To request a waiver, write a brief statement confirming that you meet the above criteria and upload it to your application.
+If successful, you will not be required to supply English language test results as a condition of any offer.